SEBAA-Mohammed/design_patterns_with_java/README.md

-# Design Patterns Exercises
+# Java Design Patterns Practice

-This repository contains implementations of various design patterns as part of a series of practical exercises (TPs).
+This repository contains hands-on implementations of various design patterns in Java.
+Each folder in the root directory is named after a specific design pattern and contains a standalone Maven project dedicated to that pattern.

+## Purpose

+This repository was created to practice and demonstrate the implementation of classic design patterns in Java.
+Each project is self-contained and can be explored independently.

 ## Structure

-The project is organized into separate packages for each design pattern exercise:
+The root directory contains a separate folder for each design pattern, for example:

 ```
-DESIGN_PATTERNS_ATELIERS/
-├── TP1/
-├── TP2/
-├── TP3/
-...
-└── TP16/
+abstract_factory/
+bridge/
+builder_karimi/
+chain_of_responsibility/
+command/
+composite/
+decorateur/
+facade/
+factory_method/
+fllyweight/
+interpreter/
+iterator/
+mediator/
+momento/
+observer/
+prototype/
+proxy/
+singleton/
+state/
+strategie/
+template_method/
+visitor/
 ```

-Each TP directory contains the implementation of specific design patterns along with necessary documentation and examples.
+Each folder is a Maven project with the following structure:

+- `src/main/` — Contains the main source code and demo classes for the pattern.
+- `src/test/` — (If present) Contains unit tests.
+- `pom.xml` — Maven configuration for the project.

+## Running the Demos

+To run a demo for any design pattern, navigate to the corresponding folder and execute the main class located in the `src/main/` directory.
+Each demo is designed to showcase the core idea and usage of the pattern.

 ## Requirements

 - Java JDK 8 or higher
+- Maven
 - Your preferred Java IDE (Eclipse, IntelliJ IDEA, or VS Code)

 ## Getting Started

 1. Clone this repository
-2. Open the project in your preferred IDE
+2. Open the desired pattern's folder in your IDE
-3. Navigate to specific TP directories to view and run the implementations

-## Design Patterns Covered

-The exercises will cover various design patterns including:

-- Creational Patterns
-- Structural Patterns
-- Behavioral Patterns

-Each pattern implementation includes:

-- Source code
-- Documentation
-- Usage examples
+3. Build and run the main class in `src/main/` to see the pattern in action

+---

+Feel free to explore, modify, and experiment with the code to deepen your understanding of design patterns in Java!